 These houseplants are the best place to start your collection.
 They are all easy to grow and can generally withstand erratic watering, uneven or bad light, and fluctuating temperatures.
 They'll thrive in dorm rooms, offices and sometimes even dismal corners.

 There's a reason this vine is one of the most popular hanging plants around.
 In its native habitat, golden pothos grows into a tree-swallowing monster with huge yellow and green leaves.

 As a houseplant, the plant will grow aggressively from pots or trailing baskets with minimal care.
 They will easily root in a simple glass of water.
 With better care, large, mottled, mature leaves may develop.

 A well-grown spider plant is a magnificent thing.
 The plant grows easily in baskets or atop columns, with arching leaves.
 The variegated variety is by far the most common.
 Over time, a mature plant will send out plantlets or offsets on long stems that form an impressive hanging display.

 These plantlets can be easily potted up to create new specimens.
 Spider plants are not picky about water, light or temperature.

 In the same family that includes dracaena and liriope, there are many varieties of sansevieria (S. trifasciata or S. trifasciata laurentii) that are exceptionally tough.
-They like plenty of light, but they can handle less if necessary and they aren't too particular about watering—providing there isn't too much.
+They like plenty of light, but they can handle less if necessary, and they aren't too particular about watering—providing it isn't too much.

 When repotting is necessary, the main clump can be easily divided.
 These plants are striking additions to a collection.
 The snake plant features green on green bands on sword-like leaves, while the mother-in-law's tongue has yellow leaf margins.